Close

 From officer school to officer

-The Army and Marine Corps call it Officer Candidate School.
+The Army, Marine Corps and Coast Guard call it Officer Candidate School.
 In the Navy and Air Force, it’s Officer Training School.
 No matter its name, this intensive training program will prepare you mentally and physically for the demands of being a commissioned military officer.

 Requirements for officer school